 Meditation is one of the best ways to treat chronic anxiety because if you get really good at it, you can instantly turn your brain off and start meditating no matter what the situation.
 So you don’t have to sit down in a lotus pose on your meditation cushion and put on your meditation app.
 You can just close your eyes for a moment and start meditating to calm your nerves and avoid a panic attack.
 This can be done in a bathroom, coffee shop or at your desk.

 This is a skill though so start slow and practice a little bit every day.

 #7 – Self Care

-There’s no way I could write a list about how to fight anxiety without including one of my favourite things!
-Self care is an essential part of life and you must be doing small acts of self care on a daily basis and bigger self care acts on a weekly or monthly basis.
+There’s no way I could write a list about how to fight anxiety without including one of my favorite things!
+Self-care is an essential part of life and you must be doing small acts of self-care on a daily basis and bigger self-care acts on a weekly or monthly basis.

 If you are not taking the time to focus on relaxing your mind and doing things that make you happy, anything the world throws at you is going to hit you so much harder.

-Remember the Millennialships concept shows that self care is the first step to a happy life.
-All the things that you do, say and think about have self care at the root of them.
-Lack of self care leads to negative actions, thoughts and words.
+Remember the Millennialships concept shows that self-care is the first step to a happy life.
+All the things that you do, say and think about having self-care at the root of them.
+Lack of self-care leads to negative actions, thoughts, and words.